 - Aqueous homogeneous azeotropic solutions

-In more laymen terminology, a large variety of mixtures, including paint lacquers and thinners, alcohols, acetone, methanal and most solvents with a boiling point up to 300-375 degrees F. Higher boiling point solvents can also be reclaimed economically and safely through the use of vacuums, which lowers the effective boiling point.
+A wide variety of mixtures, including paint lacquers and thinners, alcohols, acetone, methanal and most solvents have a boiling point up to 300-375 degrees F. Higher boiling point solvents can be reclaimed economically and safely through the use of vacuums, which lowers the effective boiling point.
 For a longer list, visit our solvent recovery page or contact an engineer today to discuss EPIC taking turnkey responsibility for your solvent recovery system.

 Most companies have reported recovery efficiencies of 75-80% but higher efficiencies are possible.